wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

 Available options to verify the hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two options to register the Wazuh agent using host verification:
+There are two options to register the Wazuh agent using host verification.
+Please note, that both, the Wazuh agent verification as well as the Wazuh manager verification can be used in the registration process:

 .. tabs::